-The Queensland Government required Energex to be NECF-compliant by 1 July 2015.
+The Queensland Government requires us to be NECF-compliant by 1 July 2015.

 NECF at Energex

-Effective 1 July 2015, Energex must comply with the National Energy Customer Framework.
-This means a number of changes that our customers and electrical partners (such as electricians) will need to be aware of.
+Effective 1 July 2015, we must comply with the National Energy Customer Framework.
+This means a number of changes that you and our electrical partners (such as electricians) will need to be aware of.

-- Life Support – Customers can now register with Energex, or with their Retailer.
+- Life Support – those on life support can now register this with us, or with their Retailer.

-- Connections – Before Energex can start work and prior to the electronic work request (EWR), a customer connection agreement will be required.
-The technical information required will mean that most customers will not be able to complete the agreement without the assistance of their electrician.
-Connection agreements will be processed through the Energex Electrical Partners Portal (or the Customer Portal).
+- Connections – Before we can start work and prior to an electronic work request (EWR), a customer connection agreement will be required.
+The technical information required will mean that most of you will not be able to complete the agreement without the assistance of their electrician.
+Connection agreements will be processed through our Energex Electrical Partners Portal (or the Customer Portal).

-- Planned Interruptions – We will provide customers with four (4) business days notice for any planned interruption (instead of two (2) business days notice).
+- Planned Interruptions – We will provide you with four (4) business days notice for any planned interruption (instead of two (2) business days notice).